LisandroV/GNG/README.md

 In this repo I show two exaples of how GNG is used, and then I use it to analyze the countour of an object in a video to get a constant number of points describing the contour over time.

+In this repo I tried to replicate part of the paper from Ana-Maria Cretu __"Deformable Object Segmentation and Contour Tracking in Image Sequences Using Unsupervised Networks"__

 Usage:
 ---